akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice's face went pale.
 "I must have misunderstood.
 I'm sorry, I scarcely know what I'm thinking at present, let alone what I'm doing.
 I mean..."
 Her voice trailed off as the woman waited patiently.

-"I am Lady Margaret."
+"I am Lady Margaret," said Lady Margaret.
 The woman's tone softened, just a fraction.
-"Her Grace, the Queen, thought you might need *guidance*.
-It seems she was quite right."
+"Her Grace, the Queen, thought you might need *guidance*, and it certainly seems that she was right."

 She extended a hand.
 Not for Beatrice to kiss, but to take hold of, like a child.